render-examples/strapi-sqlite/README.md

 You will need a private key if you are using github.

+rename .env.example to `.env` and paste the corresponding variable from `render.com` environment variables

+make sure to use node v14 and run `npm install` before the environment will start

 Fork this repo and click the button below to deploy.